leela-zero/leela-zero/README.md

 * OpenCL ICD loader (ocl-icd-libopencl1 on Debian/Ubuntu, or reference implementation at https://github.com/KhronosGroup/OpenCL-ICD-Loader)
 * An OpenCL capable device, preferably a very, very fast GPU, with recent drivers is strongly recommended (OpenCL 1.1 support is enough).
-If you do not have a GPU, modify config.h in the source and remove the line that says "#define USE_OPENCL".
+If you do not have a GPU, add the define "USE_CPU_ONLY", for example by adding -DUSE_CPU_ONLY=1 to the cmake command line.
 * Optional: BLAS Library: OpenBLAS (libopenblas-dev) or Intel MKL
 * The program has been tested on Windows, Linux and macOS.